slacgismo/solar-data-tools/paper/paper.md

 professionals in the private solar industry or utility companies, researchers and students in the solar energy field, community solar owners, and rooftop PV system owners.

+Solar Data Tools is developed openly on GitHub [@sdt-repo] under the permissive BSD-2 license and is available to install via the Python Package Index (PyPI) [@pypi] and the conda-forge repository [@conda].
+The library is actively maintained and contributions from the community are welcome.
+The documentation is hosted on Read the Docs [@sdt-docs].
+More detailed information about Solar Data Tools, its algorithms and its features can be found in the PVSC 2020 [@pvsc2020] and PVSC 2024 [@pvsc2024] papers.

 # Statement of need

-With the growing number
-of real-world installations of photovoltaic (PV) systems worldwide, it is crucial to have tools that can process and analyze data from systems of all sizes and configurations.
+With the growing number of photovoltaic (PV) systems worldwide, it is crucial to have tools that can process and analyze data from systems of all sizes and configurations.
 The data typically consists of time-series measurements of real